Find answers to the questions we get asked most often about the Medicaid application process.

 • Any missing paperwork delays the process and could cause you to miss deadlines and get denied.

-At SPS, we have relationships and techniques for obtaining the necessary documents quickly.
+At SPS, we have relationships and techniques for obtaining the necessary documents quickly across a wide range of states.

 We're familiar with the many different possibilities and requirement for every case.